 The Court said that in this case Minnesota law imposes a duty on a retailer where a foreseeable risk of injury exists to a foreseeable plaintiff.
 While third-party hackers caused the harm, Target played a role if, as alleged, it purposely disabled a security feature which would have prevented the breach.
 The Court reasoned that this duty would further Minnesota’s legislative intent for companies to protect consumers’ information as required by the MPCSA.

 The Court also found that Target owed a duty of disclosure to the financial institutions regarding alleged material weaknesses in its data security systems and procedures, saying that it was plausible that Target’s knowledge regarding its ability to repel hackers coupled with its partial public disclosure of its data security practices could establish a duty.
 Even so, this claim was dismissed due to a legal technicality that the financial institutions failed to allege that they relied on Target’s public data security disclosures.

 Finally, the Court held that because Target conducts business in Minnesota, the MPCSA claims could proceed.

-A copy of the opinion, In Re Target Corporation Customer Data Security Breach Litigation, MDL No, 14-2522 (PAM/JJK), United States District Court, District of Minnesota is attached here.
+A copy of the opinion, In Re Target Corporation Customer Data Security Breach Litigation, MDL No, 14-2522 (PAM/JJK), United States District Court, District of Minnesota.
 This case is a long way from resolution, but the denial of Target's motion to dismiss creates a potential recovery right for financial institutions, particularly for those with clients that operate in states having consumer data protection laws similar to the MPCSA.

 A data breach is an unpredictable, complex and multifaceted problem for consumers, retailers, and financial institutions.
 Establishing, maintaining, and continually updating a data breach response plan can help identify risks and mitigate damages.
 For additional information, or if you need assistance with your plan, Stites & Harbison’s Privacy & Data Security Group can help.